Command Design Pattern

 - If you're going to keep a history of requests made.

-What are some of the benefits of using the Command pattern?
+What are the benefits of using the Command pattern?

 View Answer: